Am I eligible for one-on-one consultations with a consultant?

 Can I bring my Qualifier/Comprehensive Exam or take home exam?

-Writing Consultants are not able to provide feedback on a take-home exam, this includes the SIE and MSE comprehensive/qualifying exams.
+Probably not.
+Consultants are not able to provide feedback on or assist with a take-home exam, this includes the SIE, CEE, EE, and MSE comprehensive/qualifying exams.
+Just because your program is not listed here, does not mean it is OK to bring a qualifier to the GWL.
+It is always best to get confirmation from your program.
+Getting a response in writing through an official channel is in your best interest.
 If you are unsure if a given paper is allowed to have feedback or be brought for a consultation, please discuss it with your professor/advisor or committee in advance.

 How should I prepare for my appointment?

-Please come prepared with questions or concerns to address, and your Writing Consultant will start with holistic concerns before moving to sentence-level issues.
+Please come prepared with questions or concerns to address.
+This is likely going to be tied to where you are at with a given document (ex. organization in early stages, sentence level issues in later stages).
+Bring your document (most consultants appreciate a paper copy) and information about the goals (journal submission guidelines, fellowship mission, course assignment guidelines, etc.).
+Consultants often suggest starting with holistic concerns before moving to sentence-level issues.
 Document-level concerns such as structure and organization may affect the meaning and ideas of a document.
 Therefore, you may need to do significant revision before addressing sentence-level issues such as grammar and mechanics which are likely to change with document-level revision.

-Please remember to come to your appointment with at least one printed copy of your writing for the Writing Consultant to use.
+Please remember to have your document ready to screenshare via zoom for online appointments or bring at least one printed copy of your writing for the consultant to use if you have an in person appointment.